Marla Cannon-Goodman

 Songwriter

-Since her first cut by Sammy Kershaw in 1996, Marla has been making country music history of her own with songs recorded by artists such as George Strait, Eddie Arnold, Eric Church, Billy Currington, Mindy Smith, Kenny Chesney and Sara Evans.
-Marla’s chart topping hits include Lee Ann Womack’s number one smash “The Fool,” Tracy Byrd’s number one “Ten Rounds With José Cuervo” and Rodney Atkins’ number one hit “Cleaning This Gun.”
-She found further chart success with Blake Shelton’s top-15 hit single “Don’t Make Me.”
-You can also find her song “Unfair Weather Friend” on the Willie Nelson/Merle Haggard duet album, Django and Jimmie.
+Since her first cut by Sammy Kershaw in 1996, Marla has established herself as a prolific songwriter with songs recorded by some of country music’s biggest stars.
+Her songwriting credits include George Strait, Eddie Arnold, Eric Church, Billy Currington, Mindy Smith, Kenny Chesney, and Sara Evans, among others.
+Her chart-topping hits include Lee Ann Womack’s number-one smash “The Fool,” Tracy Byrd’s “Ten Rounds With José Cuervo,” and Rodney Atkins’ “Cleaning This Gun,” which also reached the top spot on the charts.
+In addition to these successes, Marla co-wrote Blake Shelton’s top-15 hit single “Don’t Make Me.”